-Almost every country invests in dog population management in some form; however there is no agreed measure to establish whether an intervention is ‘working’.
-The ICAM Coalition has developed guidance on monitoring and evaluation of DPM interventions that supports academics, practitioners and funders to track progress, learn and subsequently improve their DPM impact through the use of measurable indicators.
+Almost every country invests in dog population management in some form.
+Yet there is no agreed measure to establish whether an intervention is effective.
+The ICAM coalition has developed guidance on monitoring and evaluation of dog population management interventions that supports academics, practitioners and funders to track progress, learn and subsequently improve their impact through the use of measurable indicators.

 If we can help people to monitor effectively, they could increase the rate at which they adapt and improve their work significantly.
-Our focus is on applying scientific solutions to real world problems and encouraging an increase in scientific research on DPM; our scope is international, with a particular interest in simple methods and meaningful indicators for communities searching for cost-effective impact assessment.
+Our focus is on applying scientific solutions to real world problems and encouraging an increase in scientific research on dog population management.

-- A guidance document explaining current best practice for monitoring and evaluating dog population management including recommended indicators and methods of measuring these.
-Please see the link to the right – Are We Making a Difference?
-A Guide to Monitoring and Evaluating Dog Population Management Interventions.
+- A guidance document explaining current best practice for monitoring and evaluating dog population management including recommended indicators and methods of measuring these

 The Indicators project benefited from the engagement of Collaborating Partners that provided scientific rigour and multi-disciplinary expertise to help build the foundation for this novel and vital research field.
 Partners were invited to collaborate because they brought academic and practical leadership in several topics essential to success of the project.
 The ICAM Coalition is extremely grateful to all partners for sharing in our ambition to see the aims of this project achieved and for their highly significant donation of time and knowledge.